toncho11/probana/README.md

    ↓
 analog VBIAS voltage
 ```
+The correction is applied using a per-p-bit look-up table that converts the desired p value into the corrected VBIAS voltage output by the DAC.
 Next is the p-bits diagram.
 ```
 +--------------------------------------------------------------------------------------------------+
 |                                        PHYSICAL P-BIT SECTION                                    |